cglindkamp/dfm/README.md

   environment variable DFM\_CLIPBOARD\_DIR is set to a writable directory.
 This way you can emulate tabs with screen mutliplexers or mutliple xterns running several dfm instances
+* Browse archives with the help of FUSE.
+Archives are temporarily mounted, then a new instance of dfm launches in the mount point, and after this new instance is exited, the archive is unmounted

 Installation
 ------------